Get Your Family Dispute Case Packet — Private, Fast, Affordable

 4. What qualifications should I look for in an arbitrator?

-Look for credentials in family law, experience with arbitration, cultural competence, and familiarity with community dynamics.
+Look for credentials in family law, experience with arbitration, cultural competence, and familiarity at a local employer.
 Local resources can offer recommended professionals.

 5. How does arbitration help preserve community relationships?